Compass/compass-rails/README.md

 Instead use the sass `@import` directive.
 In rails projects, the `@import` directive is configured to work with sprockets via `sass-rails`.
 For more information on importing in rails 3.1 or greater see the [Sass-Rails REAME](https://github.com/rails/sass-rails/blob/master/README.markdown)

+## Rails 3.0 Caviats

+If you want rails to compile your stylesheets (instead of using the compass watcher) you need to edit `config/application.rb` and change:

+    Bundler.require(:default, Rails.env) if defined?(Bundler)

+to this:

+    Bundler.require(:default, :assets, Rails.env) if defined?(Bundler)

 ## Rails 2.3 Caviats

 Compass requires that your rails 2.3 project is using Bundler to manage your rubygems.
 If you haven't yet set up your rails 2.3 project to use Bundler, please do so prior to upgrading.
 [Bundler installation guide for rails 2.3](http://gembundler.com/rails23.html).

+After following the instructions there, if you want rails to compile your stylesheets (instead of using the compass watcher) you need edit `config/boot.rb` and change this:

+    Rails::Initializer.class_eval do
+      def load_gems
+        @bundler_loaded ||= Bundler.require :default, Rails.env
+      end
+    end

+To this:

+    Rails::Initializer.class_eval do
+      def load_gems
+        @bundler_loaded ||= Bundler.require :default, :assets, Rails.env
+      end
+    end

 ## Contributing